thewca/wca-regulations/wca-regulations-2012.md

   - 10f2) Megaminx: at most 36 degrees.
   - 10f3) Pyraminx: at most 60 degrees.
   - 10f4) Square-1: at most 45 degrees (U/D) or 90 degrees (/).
 - 10g) For Magic and Master Magic Solving, the minimum acceptable angle between adjacent tiles is 135 degrees.
+[NOTE: Magic/Master Magic]
   - 10g1) If at most two pairs of adjacent tiles are at a smaller angle, and the puzzle is otherwise solved, the puzzle shall be considered solved with a time penalty (+2 seconds).
 In all other cases, the puzzle is considered unsolved (DNF).
 - 10h) Puzzles not specified in this article shall be judged according to the solved state as defined by the generally accepted goal of the puzzle, applying the relevant regulations for the Rubik's Cube.